HealthCatalyst/SSIS/R Extensibility Instructions.md

 Once modified, copy the example into the SQL template below, so it is stored _in_ the `ExternalRScript` field in ObjectAttributeBASE

 1. Seed following new destination entity attribute values into `EDWAdmin.CatalystAdmin.ObjectAttributeBASE` using the SQL template below.
-Be sure to adjust the values of the TableID ( = Destination Entity of output).
+Be sure to adjust the values of the TableID ( = **Destination** Entity of R output).

     |             Column             |                                Value                                |
     | ------------------------------ | ------------------------------------------------------------------- |